Things to Do in Glasgow with Kids: 2-Day Itinerary

 Glasgow’s pedestrianized streets are alive with people shopping and meeting at restaurants.
 A wide variety of buskers entertained the kids, including a man playing the bagpipes (which actually sound kinda good while in Scotland!), singers, soccer-ball acrobats, and a very funny band of cats!

-Pedestrian only streets are a wonderful kid-friendly activities for kids in Glasgow as you can let them explore a little bit without needing to worry about traffic, etc.
+Pedestrian-only streets are a wonderful family-friendly feature in Glasgow as you can let them explore a little bit without needing to worry about traffic, etc.

 Sharmanka Kinetic Theatre

 If you are looking for a unique, cultural kids activity in Glasgow, try the Sharmanka Kinetic Theatre.
-We decided to take our kids after our Scotland Lonely Planet and Glasgow Life both highly recommended this quirky art show.
+We decided to take our kids after our friends at Glasgow Life highly recommended it as a quirky art show.

 The Sharmanka Kinetic Theatre is a small gallery filled with art by Russian sculptor/mechanic Eduard Bersudsky.
 Amazingly, Eduard has no formal art training, but has a great talent and even greater imagination.